ShadwLink/shadwlink.github.io/_posts/2026-03-17-the-trilogy-godot-edition-part-2-model-hierarchy-loading.md

         └── schrtop
 ```

-If we use the same approach as we used in [part 1](/_posts/2026-03-12-the-trilogy-godot-edition-part-1-model-loading.md) of this series to import the model into Godot we expect the following, very similar, output hierarchy.
+If we use the same approach as we used in [part 1](/_posts/2026-03-12-the-trilogy-godot-edition-part-1-model-loading.md) of this series, we expect the following, very similar, output hierarchy.

 ```
 Node3D